Marker Logo

 Topics.
 This historical marker is listed in these topic lists: Industry & CommerceParks & Recreational AreasRailroads & Streetcars.
 A significant historical year for this entry is 1884.

 Location.
 36° 42.196′ N, 79° 52.584′ W. Marker is in Martinsville, Virginia.
-Marker can be reached from the intersection of Stultz Road and Liberty Street (Virginia Route 174), on the left when traveling west.
+It can be reached from the intersection of Stultz Road and Liberty Street (Virginia Route 174), on the left when traveling west.
 Access the trail from the Stutz Rd parking lot.
 Touch for map.
 Marker is at or near this postal address: 699 Liberty St, Martinsville VA 24112, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Changing Landscapes (approx. 0.4 miles away); Traditions to Celebrate (approx. 0.7 miles away); Fayette Street (approx. 0.7 miles away); Martinsville's Early Textile Mills (approx. 0.7 miles away); Brigadier General Joseph Martin (approx. 0.8 miles away); Henry County War Memorial (approx. 0.8 miles away); Near War's End (approx. 0.8 miles away); Henry County U.D.C.
+At least 8 other markers are within walking distance of this marker: Changing Landscapes (approx. 0.4 miles away); Traditions to Celebrate (approx. 0.7 miles away); Fayette Street (approx. 0.7 miles away); Martinsville's Early Textile Mills (approx. 0.7 miles away); Brigadier General Joseph Martin (approx. 0.8 miles away); Henry County War Memorial (approx. 0.8 miles away); Near War's End (approx. 0.8 miles away); Henry County U.D.C.
 Monument (approx. 0.8 miles away).
 Touch for a list and map of all markers in Martinsville.

 Also see . . .